 Chronic scarred lesion of discoid lupus erythematosus.

-The risk of progression to SLE in patients with DLE was recently demonstrated to be higher than previously reported (16.7% progression within 3 years of diagnosis, as compared with previous data indicating that < 5-10% of patients with DLE progress to SLE).[1, 2] Overall, patients with DLE rarely fulfill 4 or more of the 11 American College of Rheumatology (ACR) criteria used to classify SLE.
+The risk of progression to SLE in patients with DLE was demonstrated to be higher than previously reported (16.7% progression within 3 years of diagnosis, as compared with previous data indicating that < 5-10% of patients with DLE progress to SLE).[1, 2] Overall, patients with DLE rarely fulfill 4 or more of the 11 American College of Rheumatology (ACR) criteria used to classify SLE.
 Serologic abnormalities are uncommon.

 Therapy with sunscreens, topical corticosteroids, and antimalarial agents is often effective.
 (See Clinical and Treatment.)
 However, immunosuppressive and/or immunomodulatory agents may be required for recalcitrant disease.